 As the Polish history, especially in military conflicts, is very rich, many strategy oriented games also include Polish forces.
 Total War games (especially Medieval I, Medieval II and Empire) and Europa Universalis series give a lot of attention to Polish side of conflict.

-The polish elite special forces, GROM, are going to be prominently featured in the upcoming Medal of Honor: Warfighter.
+Polish elite special forces, GROM, are prominently featured in Medal of Honor: Warfighter.

 It's interesting that Poland shares frontiers with seven countries: Russia, Lithuania, Belarus, Ukraine, Slovakia, Czech Republic and Germany.
 Being between Russia and Germany, and in constant danger of war not only with it's neighbours, but with the invaders coming even from the middle and far east for centuries, might explain the "warrior attitude" of Polish soldiers in any given historical period.
 In late middle ages Poland even gained the "Defensive wall of Christianity" nickname, stopping many invasions threatening the whole western Europe.

 Polish gaming community is one of the most dedicated in the world and one with the longest tradition of "mastering" a lot of titles.
 Years ago, before the Internet was widespread, biggest Polish developers and game magazines organised huge LAN parties for fastly growing numbers of fans of such titles as Quake and Counter Strike.

 Nowadays, Polish proffesional gamers have earned many rewards in the largest gaming tournaments.
 Poland's game of choice is Counter Strike, and Polish teams (The best known are AGAiN Team and Frag Executors) have won the highest prizes in many CS tournaments, including the largest game olympics - World Cyber Games.
 Another titles which gave Poland a lot of recognition among proffesional gaming community are Warcraft III (and it's highly popular mod - DoTA), Starcraft, Enemy Territory, FIFA and Quake III.